remkohdev/kafka101/Lab02/README.md

 See also https://ibm.github.io/event-streams/tutorials/kafka-streams-app/

 The Apache Kafka console tools ship with the Apache Kafka distribution and can be found in the bin directory of the Kafka download.
+If you have already downloaded Kafka, skip to the Lab section.

+## Download

 * Go to http://kafka.apache.org/downloads
 * Download the Source Download, e.g. version 2.3.0
-* Unzip the source code to your working directory, e.g. /data
+* Unzip the source code to your working directory, e.g. /userdata

+## Lab

 * Browse to the bin directory

 	```console